okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/implicit/flow-diagram.md

 4. Okta redirects the browser back to the specified redirect URI, along with access and ID tokens as a hash fragment in the URI.

 5. Your application extracts the tokens from the URI.
-See [Handle the callback](#handle-the-callback).
+See [Extract tokens from redirect URI](#extract-tokens-from-redirect-URI).

 6. The Client can use the access token to call the resource server (for example, an API) on behalf of the User.
-See [Use the access token](#use-the-access-token).
+See [Validate access tokens](#validate-access-tokens).